moonlander70/mailservice/README.md

 The app is currently deployed to heroku and available on:
 `https://siteminder-mail.herokuapp.com/`

-As Heroku has cold start times, the first request may be slow :)
+As Heroku may have cold start times, the first request may be slow :)

 Make a http POST request to `/mail`.